MicrosoftDocs/cpp-docs/docs/c-language/alignment-c.md

 Additionally, by aligning frequently used data with the processor's cache line size, you can improve cache performance.
 For example, if you define a structure whose size is less than 32 bytes you may want 32-byte alignment to ensure that objects of that structure type are cached efficiently.

-Usually, you don't need to worry about alignment because the default alignment is typically good enough.
+Usually, you don't need to worry about alignment.
+The compiler generally aligns data on natural boundaries based on the target processor and the size of the data, up to 4-byte boundaries on 32-bit processors, and 8-byte boundaries on 64-bit processors.
 In some cases, however, you can achieve performance improvements, or memory savings, by specifying a custom alignment for your data structures.

 Use the C11 keyword **`_Alignof`** to get the preferred alignment of a type or variable, and **`_Alignas`** to specify a custom alignment for a variable or user-defined type.